 - the exercise price for each option granted; - the date on which each option is granted; - the vesting terms for each stock option; and - the other materials terms and conditions of each stock option grant.

 The Compensation Committee makes these determinations subject to, and in accordance with, the provision of the Option Plan.
-The Corporation granted stock options in April 2014.
+Stock options already held by NEOs are considered when granting new options to them.